-This low order VCAT circuit combination is achievable if one of the first two circuits created on the card is an low order VCAT circuit.
-If the first two circuits created on the card are high order VCAT or CCAT, then a maximum of three low order VCAT circuits can be created on the card.
+This low-order VCAT circuit combination is achievable if one of the first two circuits created on the card is a low-order VCAT circuit.
+If the first two circuits created on the card are high-order VCAT or CCAT circuits, then a maximum of three low-order VCAT circuits can be created on the card.